Tenants of Portland apartments are told they won’t get evicted but will see rents increase

 “The owner intends to work with tenants to help figure out how they can either continue to reside at the property, or to try and assist tenants in finding new residences,” Steinberg said in the letter.
 “We do not anticipate that this will need to be addressed until 2020 and would be glad to meet with tenants to discuss how we can assist in this process.”

-The letter also notes that the standard lease form used by the complex’s new owner, 240 Harvard St., LLC, might differ from what is used by the Portland Housing Authority for tenants with Section 8 vouchers.
+The letter also notes that the standard lease form used by the complex’s new owner might differ from what is used by the Portland Housing Authority for tenants with Section 8 vouchers.

 Tenant Emily Ward does not receive a Section 8 voucher, but raised concerns about that part of the letter Wednesday, saying it left the company with an option to not work with her neighbors who receive the federal assistance.